stevearc/flywheel/doc/topics/models/composite_fields.rst

 Composite fields allow you to create fields that are combinations of multiple other fields.
 Suppose you're creating a table where you plan to store a collection of social media items (tweets, facebook posts, instagram pics, etc).
-If you make the hash key the id of the item, there is the remote possiblity that a tweet id will collide with a facebook id.
+If you make the hash key the id of the item, there is the remote possibility that a tweet id will collide with a facebook id.
 Here is the solution:

 .. code-block:: python